-Central Region groundfish staff is headquartered in Homer and is comprised of a regional groundfish management biologist, a regional shellfish/groundfish research project leader, a groundfish sampling coordinator, a groundfish fish ticket entry position, three marine research biologists, five to six seasonal technicians, and one seasonal commercial catch sampler.
-An area management biologist and a seasonal commercial catch sampler are also located in Cordova and regional support comes from Anchorage.
+Central Region groundfish staff is headquartered in Homer and is comprised of a regional groundfish management biologist, a regional groundfish/shellfish research project leader, a groundfish sampling coordinator, a groundfish fish ticket entry position, three marine research biologists, five to six seasonal technicians, and one seasonal commercial catch sampler.
+An assistant area management biologist and a seasonal commercial catch sampler are also located in Cordova and regional support comes from Anchorage.
 The research project leader also serves as a member of both the North Pacific Fishery Management Council's Gulf of Alaska Groundfish Plan Team and Non-Target Species Committee.
-The R/V Pandalus, home ported in Homer, and the R/V Solstice, home ported in Cordova, conduct a variety of groundfish-related activities in Central Region waters.
+The R/V Pandalus, home ported in Homer, and the R/V Solstice, home ported in Cordova, conduct a variety of groundfish-related research activities in Central Region waters.

 Groundfish responsibilities include research and management of groundfish species harvested in territorial waters of Central Region.
-Within Central Region, groundfish species of primary interest include sablefish, Pacific cod pollock, lingcod, rockfishes, skates, sharks, and flatfishes.
-Stock assessment data are collected through port sampling, and through ADF&G trawl, jig, scuba, and remotely operated vehicle (ROV) surveys.
+Within Central Region, groundfish species of primary interest include sablefish, Pacific cod, pollock, lingcod, rockfishes, skates, sharks, and flatfishes.
+Data are collected through commercial catch sampling, fishermen interviews, logbooks, onboard observing, and through ADF&G trawl and remotely operated vehicle (ROV) surveys.
 Commercial harvest data (fish tickets) are processed in Homer for state and federal fisheries landings in Central Region ports.
 For some fisheries, logbook data are required and these are collected and data-entered to provide additional depth to harvest data.